A Pure Geometric Approach to Stellar Structure: The Underlying Geometry

-The following table is extracted from [3] and contains second order tensors that are used in most applications.
+The following table is extracted from Mikhail (1962) and contains second order tensors that are used in most applications.

 where $\Lambda^{\al}_{.~\mu \nu |\stackrel{\sigma}{+}} \equiv \Lambda^{\stackrel{\al}{+}}_{.~\stackrel{\mu}{+}{\stackrel{\nu}{+}} | \sigma}$.
-It can be easily shown that there exists an identity between 2nd order skew-tensors, which can be written in the form (cf.[3]), A useful relation between the torsion and the contortion is given by [5] We see from the Table 1 that the torsion tensor plays an important role in the structure of AP-space.
+It can be easily shown that there exists an identity between 2nd order skew-tensors of Table 1, which can be written in the form (cf. Mikhail 1962), A useful relation between the torsion and the contortion is given by Hayashi \& Shirafuji (1979), We see from Table 1 that the torsion tensor plays an important role in the structure of AP-space.
 All tensors in Table 1 vanish if the torsion vanishes (see (2.22)).
-The structure that is used in the present work is characterized by the dual linear connection (2.5), its corresponding torsion (2.10) and curvature (2.7) which are, in general, simultaneously non-vanishing objects.
+The structure to be used in the present work is characterized by the dual linear connection (2.5), its corresponding torsion (2.10) and curvature (2.7) which are, in general, simultaneously non-vanishing objects.
 So, it is clear that this structure is more wider than the Riemannian one and is of the {\it Riemannian-Cartan} type.